DanialMalakMohammad/Deep-Learning-Course/README.md

 # Deep-Learning-Course
-Aassignment and projects that I did in my graduate deep learning course.
+Practical assignment and projects that I did in my graduate deep learning course.